fsciortino/Aurora/README.md

 ```
 conda install -c sciortino aurorafusion
 ```
-Note that the conda installation does NOT currently install dependencies on `omfit-eqdsk`, which users may need to install via `pip` (see the [PyPI repo](https://pypi.org/project/omfit-eqdsk/)).
+Note that the conda version is NOT updated very regularly.
+If this kind of installation is your preference, feel free to contact the F.Sciortino to request an update.
+The conda installation does not currently install dependencies on `omfit_classes`, which users may need to install via `pip` (see the [PyPI repo](https://pypi.org/project/omfit-classes/)).

 To look at the code and contribute to the Aurora repository, it is recommended to install from source, by git-cloning the [Aurora repo](https://github.com/fsciortino/aurora) from Github.
 This will ensure that you can access the latest version of the tools.
 Make sure to use the `master` branch to use a stable, updated version.
+Currently, only particle transport simulation capabilities (for heavy ions and neutrals) require compilation; most of the code related to atomic rates and radiation predictions is pure-Python and therefore does not require pre-compilation.
+Compilation isn't difficult or long anyway, so it is recommended.

-After git-cloning, users can make use of the `setup.py` file, e.g. using
+For compilation after git-cloning, users can make use of the `setup.py` file, e.g. using
 ```
 python setup.py -e .
 ```
 or use the makefile in the package directory to build the Fortran code using
 ```
-make clean; make aurora
+make clean; make
 ```
 Note that the makefile will not install any of the dependencies, listed in the `requirements.txt` file in the main directory.
 You can use this file to quickly install dependencies within a Python virtual environment, or install each dependency one at a time.